jasonmccreary/blog-posts/2012-11-06-tough-mudder-kentucky.md

 **Electroshock Therapy**.

 This is the signature obstacle of Tough Mudder.
 A 10-yard muddy gauntlet of dangling 10,000 volt hot wires.
 The finish line waits on the other side.
-My goal is always simple – don&rsquo;t fall.
+My goal is always simple – don't fall.

 ## A Tough Mudder

 While everyone loves the pictures, people always ask *why*. *Why would you do that?
-It looks miserable.* My brother tells me, &ldquo;They wouldn&rsquo;t understand&rdquo;.
+It looks miserable.* My brother tells me, &ldquo;They wouldn't understand&rdquo;.
 I agree it is difficult to explain.
-Ultimately, you&rsquo;re not going to understand Tough Mudder until you do Tough Mudder.
+Ultimately, you're not going to understand Tough Mudder until you do Tough Mudder.
 I consider Tough Mudder *hard fun*.
 I respect the challenge.

 There are signs placed along the Tough Mudder course.
 I noticed one this time to this very point.
 It read: